She Loves Biscotti

 A collage of pictures demonstrating how to thinly slice the eggplant.

-Place the eggplant strips in a bowl and toss with about one teaspoon of salt.
+Place the eggplant strips in a bowl and toss with one teaspoon of salt.
 Transfer to a colander set over the bowl and allow to sit for about one hour.

-When the eggplant is ready, gently squeeze the eggplant to remove the excess liquid.
-Combine the eggplant with the mixture and place in a baking dish.
 Cover and bake for about 45-60 minutes in a 350° F oven.
 This mixture should be stirred every 10 minutes or so.
-Once the eggplant have softened, remove the cover and continue to bake for about 15 minutes, this will allow a little browning.
+Once the eggplant has softened, remove the cover and continue to bake for about 15 minutes, this will allow a little browning.
 You will notice that this eggplant caponata cooks down almost to a compote consistency.

 The golden brown color of eggplant caponata as it continues to bake.

-In fact, the longer this caponata sits the better the taste.
+In fact, the longer this caponata sits, the better the taste.

-Healthy Appetizers we love:
+Healthy appetizers we love

 • Marinated Mozzarella Balls